sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 Businesses were hit hard during the COVID-19 pandemic.
 Many industries suffered significant sales and job losses since the pandemic began.
 According to the [Colorado Business Economic Outlook report](https://www.colorado.edu/today/2020/08/13/colorado-lose-128500-jobs-2020-report-forecasts), Colorado alone reported a job loss of 4.6% or 128,500 jobs by mid 2020.
 We chose to explore yelp data on business that used Paycheck Protection Program (PPP) loans.
 Our whole team lives in Denver, CO so we chose to focus solely on businesses in the Denver metro area.

 ## Description of our source of data
-We chose to explore Denver business data from the Yelp Fusion API and loan data from the Paycheck Protection Program (PPP) managed by the Small Business Administration (SBA).
+We explored Denver business data from the Yelp Fusion API and loan data from the Paycheck Protection Program (PPP) managed by the Small Business Administration (SBA).
 Sources:
 *  [Yelp Fusion API](https://www.yelp.com/developers/documentation/v3/get_started)
 *  [PPP Data](https://www.sba.gov/funding-programs/loans/covid-19-relief-options/paycheck-protection-program/ppp-data)